Cheapest SSD Per TB — April 2026 Price Comparison

 Why are SSD prices going up in 2026?

 Three converging factors: AI infrastructure demand consuming unprecedented NAND flash capacity, strategic production cuts by manufacturers to restore profitability after 2023 losses, and capacity allocation prioritizing higher-margin enterprise products.
-Phison's CEO stated that "every NAND manufacturer told us 2026 sold out."
 TrendForce projects a 33–38% NAND flash price increase in Q1 2026.

 What capacity SSD has the best price per TB?

 4TB NVMe SSDs currently offer the best price per terabyte, typically $70–90/TB.
 2TB drives are the sweet spot balancing price and utility.
 1TB drives have the worst $/TB ratio.
-Larger drives also benefit from higher endurance ratings (TBW) and better sustained write performance since more NAND chips can be written to in parallel.
+Larger drives also benefit from higher endurance ratings (TBW) and better sustained write performance.

 NVMe Gen 4 vs Gen 5: is Gen 5 worth the extra cost?